 Realising this can take many different forms whether this be encouraging coordinated visualisation of early stage design in the 3D environment, collaborating more effectively through the likes of a common data environment or perhaps simulating the construction process virtually to visually de-risk.
 All of the above must first be founded on a versatile, standard approach, committed to from the start and leveraging industry best practice of the BS EN ISO 19650 series.

 What is my next step?
 How do I implement BIM?

 - Irrespective of where you sit on your own BIM journey, we believe there are some key steps to implementing BIM in a way that will drive value for you and your project teams.
 The strength and diversity of value opportunity within BIM means that there is a need to focus on specific BIM goals as opposed to trying to achieve ‘blanket benefit’ in all areas.
 The former should naturally align to business interest and service provision with an initial effort to construct a foundation to build on.

-- Plowman Craven can help you kick-start your BIM journey, supporting the thinking and design of how to implement BIM within your business.
+- Our BIM Consulting Services can help you kick-start your BIM journey, supporting the thinking and design of how to implement BIM within your business.
 We will harness our industry experience to advise on the optimal approach which is further strengthened by our BSI BIM Kitemark.

 What does the BIM implementation journey with Plowman Craven look like?

 - Assess – Getting to know your business to understand your current capabilities.
 Provide initial recommendations of how to progress.